AntonioSCGarcia/Portfolio/README.md

 #### Software Skills: Python (selenium, Beautiful Soup), SQLite, Excel
 - Price Web Scraping |Competitor Market Analysis | (_January 2024_)
+"Developed a scraping automation model (using Python and Power BI) to optimize competitor analysis research time (from 8 hours to less than 10 minutes) and transformed raw data into compelling real-time dashboards.
+This was one of the projects that substantially improved the reporting foundation in the organization and advanced insights for senior stakeholders"
 <img width="371" alt="Screenshot 2024-02-26 at 02 58 34" src="https://github.com/AntonioSCGarcia/Portfolio/assets/107673009/5c972891-e57b-40a6-a6f6-6e4eda2dbfcf">

 - Data Warehousing and Business Intelligence | Data-mart design with SQLite and Python (_April 2022_)